albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 Set the center point for the distance search function.
 See :ref:`distance-search`.
 The center for the distance search is highlighted by a |Distance Search Symbol| symbol.

 The symbol cannot be hidden.
-Set it at a remote position if you like to get rid of it.
+Set it at a remote position if you like to hide it.

+Note that the symbol is only an indicator for the search center position and does not have a context menu or a mouse action attached.

 .. _set-home:

 |Set Home| Set Home View
 ''''''''''''''''''''''''''''''''''''

 Set the currently visible map view as your home view.
 The center of the home area is highlighted by a |Home Symbol| symbol.

-You can jump to the home view by using main menu ``Map`` -> ``Goto Home``.
+You can jump to the home view by using main menu ``Map`` -> :ref:`goto-home`.

 The symbol cannot be hidden.
-Set it at a remote position if you like to get rid of it.
+Set it at a remote position if you like to hide it.

+Note that the symbol is only an indicator for the home view center position and does not have a context menu or a mouse action attached.

 .. |Add Position to Flight Plan| image:: ../images/icon_routeadd.png
 .. |Add Userpoint| image:: ../images/icon_userdata_add.png